 • Talk about your motivations behind your work, teaching, and/or research.

 • Make sure your students know how to reach you, and what they can expect in terms of response time.
+Where possible, provide both text-based and verbal options for connection.

 • Create opportunities for students to provide each other with feedback on their work.